The Ultimate Guide to Listening Devices that Connect to Your Phone

 Do GSM bugs work without a mobile signal?

-Which device should I pick for clear audio and long standby?
+Which device is best for clear audio and long standby?

-Look for dual-mic noise reduction and 5–12 day standby.
-See our Listening Devices collection or consider Wi-Fi spy cameras if you also need video.
+Look for dual microphones, noise reduction, and at least 5–12 days standby time.
+See the Listening Devices collection or consider Wi‑Fi spy cameras if you also need video.